 The API-driven architecture of headless commerce gives you the freedom to connect and disconnect the most suitable solutions.
 There would be no problem with adding a new device or technology to your backend.

 By getting more humane and personal with each year, intelligent conversational interfaces (chatbots) are great at providing 24/7 assistance with simple queries to customers.
 Such a personalized and communication-oriented approach allows businesses to engage with users without human intervention and earn their trust.

-With a buying goods and services online in 2021, having a future-proof and agile e-store is a must for retailers who want to attract and retain modern demanding customers.
+With a projected 2.14 billion people buying goods and services online in 2021, having a future-proof and agile e-store is a must for retailers who want to attract and retain modern demanding customers.
 API-based headless commerce platforms offer a window to the future of personalized and customizable ecommerce with their modular and scalable approaches towards managing their business across all digital channels.